Aqua-123/RxE/README.md

 2. Clone the repository
 3. From the root of the repo, run `nvm i`.
 This will install a version of Node.js known to work with this project.
 4. run `npm i -g yarn`.
 This will install the tool `yarn`, used to manage this project's dependencies among other things.
+5. run `npm i -g rimraf `.
+This will install the tool `rimraf`.
+It's used to delete directories, and it's used in the build scripts.
-5. run `yarn`.
+6. run `yarn`.
 This will install all the other dependencies needed.

 ## build